-New Program Offers State Employees with 50% Tuition Reduction
+New Program Offers State Employees with a Tuition Reduction

 for Online Courses at South Dakota’s Public